PG Phriday: Database and Schema Basics

 This example was pretty overloaded with information, so let’s decompress a bit.
 What happened?

-1. The bar table was created in the new less_stats schema, so schemas are used in the order listed.
+schema, so schemas are used in the order listed. - The

-2. The foo and bar tables are in different schemas, but we could use both without a prefix.
-So multiple schemas in the search path mean we don’t have to use the prefix for any objects they contain.
+tables are in different schemas, but we could use both without a prefix.
+So multiple schemas in the search path mean we don’t have to use the prefix for any objects they contain. - Since both

 Finally, we can specify a search path and explicitly associate a database user with it.
 Thus, any time this user connects, they will get that list of schemas by default.
 This carries far less risk than setting it for all databases, and lets us customize access vectors based on how the connection might be used.
 Here’s how that might look for the stats application: